 The research: exploring the heroes of the story

 Our first step was to explore financial products for kids that already exist in the market.
-We researched financial apps for kids and parents that are mentioned in many reviews and publications as good examples for the first steps into financial management for kids.
+We researched banking apps for kids and parents that are mentioned in many reviews and publications as good examples for the first steps into financial management for kids.

 Banking app screens for kids